Arizona Court Records

 KEEFE

 Keefe accepts online debit/credit card payments to inmate accounts through its inmate deposit payment tool.
-Requesters will be required to create an account before starting the transaction, then select the designated state (Arizona) and the agency where the inmate is located.
+Requesters usually have to create an account before starting the transaction, then select the designated state (Arizona) and the agency where the inmate is located.
 A money order may also be sent using the Keefe securemail website.
 Requesters will be required to create an account to download the money order form.

 JPAY

 JPay accepts online deposits through its website.
-Payers must provide the inmate’s number to create an account and complete the transaction.
+Payers are required to provide the inmate’s number to create an account and complete the transaction.
 JPAY also accepts money order payments with service charges accruing only to the payer.
-Payers must fill out a deposit slip and submit along with the money order.
+Payers also need to fill out a deposit slip and submit along with the money order.
 Deposit slips are available in English and Spanish.
 Ensure to fill out the deposit slip with the following information accurately:

-Payers must indicate the amount to be sent on the form, subject to a maximum of $999.99 per transaction.
+Payers are required indicate the amount to be sent on the form, subject to a maximum of $999.99 per transaction.
 Ensure to make the fund payable to “JPay,” and mail the completed form to:

 JPay